 by Mike Ratliff

-Συγκακοπάθησον ὡς καλὸς στρατιώτης Χριστοῦ Ἰησοῦ.
-(2 Timothy 2:3 NA27)
+3 Συγκακοπάθησον ὡς καλὸς στρατιώτης Χριστοῦ Ἰησοῦ.
+2 Timothy 2:3 (NA28)

-Take your part in suffering as a good soldier of Christ Jesus. (a personal translation of 2 Timothy 2:3 from the NA27 Greek text)
+3 Take your part in suffering as a good soldier of Christ Jesus.
+2 Timothy 2:3 (translated from the NA28 Greek text)

-My son and daughter gave me a Kindle for my birthday.
-Yes, I know my birthday is not until October, but since we are scattered all over this country, we are preparing to celebrate my wife’s birthday, which was in June, my son’s birthday, which is in August, and my birthday, which is in October this up coming weekend.
-One of the first books I downloaded onto it and have been reading ever since is the biography of John Bunyan.
-I have been sorely tempted lately by our enemy into despairing of this ministry.
+Some of you who have followed what I have written over the years know that I have a great affinity for John Bunyan.
+Why is this so?
+Our enemy is allowed by God to attack me in such a way that I become been sorely tempted by him into despairing of this ministry.
 Why?
 This happens as my focus goes inward and with that always comes a sense of my sinfulness and unworthiness to even be called a Christian.
 I look at those whom God uses to feed me spiritually and I see how small I am.
 How can God use one such as I?
 Two things have helped me through this.
-As I read of Bunyan’s early Christian walk, it soon became apparent that there were some parallels with how God is using not only me, but many others like me in these dark times.
-The well educated and those with large ministries are more often then not the ones who are on the road to apostasy just as in Bunyan’s day.
+I have read Bunyan’s autobiography.
+As I read of his early Christian walk it soon became apparent that there were some parallels with how God is using not only me, but many others like me in these dark times.
+The well educated and those with large ministries are more often than not the ones who are on the road to apostasy just as in Bunyan’s day.
 Bunyan was barely educated and his only education in theology was from the Word of God and sitting at the feet of his pastor.
 God raised him up to do a mighty work in the Church, but it was one that involved much suffering.
-The second came as I watched this video.
+The second thing that helps me is a gift from God that always comes unexpectedly like this article, which I read during my morning devotions yesterday morning.

-Σὺ οὖν, τέκνον μου, ἐνδυναμοῦ ἐν τῇ χάριτι τῇ ἐν Χριστῷ Ἰησοῦ, καὶ ἃ ἤκουσας παρ᾽ ἐμοῦ διὰ πολλῶν μαρτύρων, ταῦτα παράθου πιστοῖς ἀνθρώποις, οἵτινες ἱκανοὶ ἔσονται καὶ ἑτέρους διδάξαι. Συγκακοπάθησον ὡς καλὸς στρατιώτης Χριστοῦ Ἰησοῦ. οὐδεὶς στρατευόμενος ἐμπλέκεται ταῖς τοῦ βίου πραγματείαις, ἵνα τῷ στρατολογήσαντι ἀρέσῃ. ἐὰν δὲ καὶ ἀθλῇ τις, οὐ στεφανοῦται ἐὰν μὴ νομίμως ἀθλήσῃ. τὸν κοπιῶντα γεωργὸν δεῖ πρῶτον τῶν καρπῶν μεταλαμβάνειν. νόει ὃ λέγω· δώσει γάρ σοι ὁ κύριος σύνεσιν ἐν πᾶσιν.
-(2 Timothy 2:1-7 NA27)
+1 Σὺ οὖν, τέκνον μου, ἐνδυναμοῦ ἐν τῇ χάριτι τῇ ἐν Χριστῷ Ἰησοῦ, 2 καὶ ἃ ἤκουσας παρʼ ἐμοῦ διὰ πολλῶν μαρτύρων, ταῦτα παράθου πιστοῖς ἀνθρώποις, οἵτινες ἱκανοὶ ἔσονται καὶ ἑτέρους διδάξαι.
+3 Συγκακοπάθησον ὡς καλὸς στρατιώτης Χριστοῦ Ἰησοῦ.
+4 οὐδεὶς στρατευόμενος ἐμπλέκεται ταῖς τοῦ βίου πραγματείαις, ἵνα τῷ στρατολογήσαντι ἀρέσῃ.
+5 ἐὰν δὲ καὶ ἀθλῇ τις, οὐ στεφανοῦται ἐὰν μὴ νομίμως ἀθλήσῃ.
+6 τὸν κοπιῶντα γεωργὸν δεῖ πρῶτον τῶν καρπῶν μεταλαμβάνειν.
+7 νόει ὃ λέγω· δώσει γάρ σοι ὁ κύριος σύνεσιν ἐν πᾶσιν.
+2 Timothy 2:1-7 (NA28)

-You therefore my child be empowered in the grace in Christ Jesus and what things you heard from me through many witnesses, these things commit to trustworthy men who will also be qualified to teach others.
-Take your part in suffering as a good soldier of Christ Jesus.
-No one serving as a soldier is entangled with the affairs of civilian life that he may please the one who enlisted him.
-Also, if anyone competes as an athlete, he is not crowned unless he competes according to the rules.
-It is necessary for the hard working farmer to be the first to partake of the fruits.
-Consider what I say, for the Lord will give you understanding in all things. (a personal translation of 2 Timothy 2:1-7 from the NA27 Greek text)
+1 You therefore my child be empowered in the grace in Christ Jesus 2 and what things you heard from me through many witnesses, these things commit to trustworthy men who will also be qualified to teach others.
+3 Take your part in suffering as a good soldier of Christ Jesus.
+4 No one serving as a soldier is entangled with the affairs of civilian life that he may please the one who enlisted him.
+5 Also, if anyone competes as an athlete, he is not crowned unless he competes according to the rules.
+6 It is necessary for the hard working farmer to be the first to partake of the fruits.
+7 Consider what I say, for the Lord will give you understanding in all things.
+2 Timothy 2:1-7 (translated from the NA28 Greek text)

 This is not a call for Christians to withdraw from the secular to pursue the spiritual.
 Instead, Paul is warning Christians to not allow anything, even good things, to distract them from their ministries.
 Our flesh loves the things that will distract us from what God has for us to do.
 The Word is full of warnings that true joy is found in none of them, no matter how much pleasure they may bring to the flesh.
 This suffering we are called to take our part as good soldiers is a metaphor of the Christian life as warfare against this evil world system, the believer’s own sinful human nature, and Satan himself.
 This type of commitment will be in direct conflict with the world, will result in its hostility, and can bring about persecution in extreme cases.